 LaBelle is a very small city located in the state of Florida.
-With a population of 4,753 people and three constituent neighborhoods, LaBelle is the 280th largest community in Florida.
+With a population of 5,065 people and five constituent neighborhoods, LaBelle is the 285th largest community in Florida.

-The per capita income in LaBelle in 2010 was $17,817, which is lower middle income relative to Florida, and low income relative to the rest of the US.
-This equates to an annual income of $71,268 for a family of four.
+The per capita income in LaBelle in 2018 was $19,064, which is low income relative to Florida and the nation.
+This equates to an annual income of $76,256 for a family of four.
 However, LaBelle contains both very wealthy and poor people as well.

 The most common language spoken in LaBelle is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Spanish and Italian.